-Carbon negative means that the manufacturing process of a product actually removes carbon dioxide from the atmosphere rather than adding to it, creating a carbon negative product.
+Carbon negative means that the manufacturing process of a product actually removes carbon dioxide from the atmosphere rather than adding to it.
+This means they are creating a carbon negative product.

-So there we have it, this is our comparison between hardwood and composite wood decking.
+So there we have it, this is our comparison of hardwood vs composite wood decking.
 If you are still unsure or have any questions, feel free to contact us.

 As always, if you have any tips or advice, please feel free to leave a comment below.